h2oai/qcon2015/02-ham-or-spam/README.md

 ## Exercise
- - Try to use different H2O model - for example, GBM
+ - Try to use different H2O model - for example, GBM.

+## Points to remember
+ - Spark Tf-IDF algorithm
+ - Conceptual API to call H2O algorithms
+ - Principle of training and using models for prediction